Top 15 China Travel Tips - Things to Know Before You Go

 - Be Adventurous to Chinese Cuisine

-1. Prepare the Travel Documents for Entering China
+1. Prepare Your Travel Documents for Entering China

-Before traveling to China, ensure you have the necessary travel documents to avoid any issues at the border.
-The key documents include:
+Before traveling to China, make sure you have all the required travel documents.
+This will help you avoid problems when entering the country.
+The key documents are:

 2. VPN: Be Prepared for Internet Restrictions